Top 10 Best Convertible Cars

 - Mercedes S Class Cabriolet

-The Mazda MX-5 is arguably one of the best two-seater sports cars on the market, and definitely one of the best convertible cars to buy in 2019.
+Mazda’s MX-5 is arguably one of the best two-seater sports cars ever with a long history dating back to 1989, it’s definitely still one of the best convertibles in 2019.

-It’s cost-effective, easy to maintain and has never lost sight of what it is: a small and elegant sports car designed to achieve oneness between car and driver.
+It’s value for money, easy to drive and has never lost sight of what it is: a small and elegant sports car designed to achieve maximum fun between car and driver.

 The question is: who would look good driving it?
 The answer is: anyone under six feet tall.